kousha789123/researcher_rss/README.md

     "Strategic Entrepreneurship Journal": "1932-443X",
     "Strategic Management Journal": "1097-0266",
     #"The Accounting Review": "1558-7967"
-}

 ```

 The ones with # are excluded from my reading rss list for now.
+This list is mostly from [FT50](https://www.ft.com/content/3405a512-5cbb-11e1-8f1f-00144feabdc0)